-Whether you are walking or jogging for exercise, to enjoy some fresh air, or because you are headed somewhere specific, you never expect to be involved in a pedestrian accident.
-Yet every year, these tragic accidents occur.
+Whether walking or jogging for exercise, enjoying some fresh air, or heading somewhere specific, you never expect to get involved in a pedestrian accident.
+Yet, every year, these tragic accidents occur.

-If you are hurt and suffering because of a pedestrian accident, you have the right to file a personal injury lawsuit against the responsible party.
-A Savannah pedestrian accident lawyer from Bader Scott Injury Lawyers can help you gather evidence and build a case to pursue compensation for your injuries when we represent you.
+If you suffered injuries because of a pedestrian accident, you have the right to file a personal injury lawsuit against the responsible party.
+A Savannah pedestrian accident lawyer from Bader Scott Injury Lawyers can help you gather evidence and build a case to pursue compensation for your injuries.

 Why Pedestrian Accidents Happen

-According to the Centers for Disease Control and Prevention (CDC), an estimated 137,000 pedestrians received emergency room treatment and 5,997 were killed after being struck by motor vehicles in the United States in 2017.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 104,000 pedestrians received emergency room treatment, and more than 7,000 sustained fatal injuries after being struck by motor vehicles in 2020.

 These figures are the result of a range of negligent motorist behaviors, including:

-- Alcohol: according to the CDC, alcohol was a contributing factor in 47% of crashes that involved a pedestrian fatality in 2017.
+- Alcohol: According to the CDC, alcohol was a contributing factor in 46 percent of crashes that involved a pedestrian fatality in 2019.

-There are many other forms of driver negligence, including any violation of traffic law, that can cause a pedestrian accident.
+There are many other forms of driver negligence (including any violation of traffic laws) that can cause pedestrian accidents, such as:

-If you believe a negligent driver injured you, call Bader Scott Injury Lawyers today at (404) 888-8888 for a free review of your case with a representative of our firm.
+If you believe a negligent driver or another liable party injured you, call Bader Scott Injury Lawyers today for a free review of your case with a representative.

 For a free legal consultation with a pedestrian accidents lawyer serving Savannah, call (404) 888-8888